joez2450/sep11-freedom-project/blog/entry02.md

 #### EDP
 Currently, I am on the second stage of the Engineering Design Process: Research the Problem.
 I am still researching the attention span problem in an educational setting.
-Additionally, I am also conducting further analysis to find specific causes to the issue.
+Additionally, I am also conducting further analysis to find specific causes to the issue, most of which are social media consumption.
 By the time I reach stage three, I will include my research findings to develop a solution to the problem.

 #### Skills
 ##### Effectively Evaluating Documents